-Staff lack understanding about the potential for atypical presentation of common transmissible infections, for example Covid-19, particularly in people who have complex health needs, are older or frail, and they do not escalate concerns, seeking clinical advice as necessary.
+Staff lack understanding about impact of health inequalities or the potential for atypical presentation of common transmissible infections, for example Covid-19, particularly in people who have a greater physical vulnerability because of poor health or drug and alcohol use. and they do not escalate concerns, seeking clinical advice as necessary.